Slavery Abolition Act 1833: Background

-We have no slaves at home – Then why abroad?Slaves cannot breathe in England; if their lungsReceive our air, that moment they are free.They touch our country, and their shackles fall.That's noble, and bespeaks a nation proud.And jealous of the blessing.
-Spread it then,And let it circulate through every vein.

 Campaigns

 By 1783, an anti-slavery movement to abolish the slave trade throughout the Empire had begun among the British public, with the Society for Effecting the Abolition of the Slave Trade being established in 1787.
+The Wedgwood anti-slavery medallion by Josiah Wedgwood was, according to the BBC, "the most famous image of a black person in all of 18th-century art".
+Fellow abolitionist Thomas Clarkson wrote: "Of the ladies several wore them in bracelets, and others had them fitted up in an ornamental manner as pins for their hair.
+At length, the taste for wearing them became general; and thus fashion, which usually confines itself to worthless things, was seen for once in the honourable office of promoting the cause of justice, humanity and freedom."

-Spurred by an incident involving Chloe Cooley, a slave brought to Canada by an American loyalist, the Lieutenant-Governor of Upper Canada, John Graves Simcoe, tabled the Act Against Slavery in 1793.
+Spurred by an incident involving Chloe Cooley, a slave woman brought to Canada by an American loyalist, the Lieutenant-Governor of Upper Canada, John Graves Simcoe, tabled the Act Against Slavery in 1793.
 Passed by the local Legislative Assembly, it was the first legislation to outlaw the slave trade in a part of the British Empire.

-The British were, by the late eighteenth century, the biggest proponents of the abolition of slavery worldwide, having previously been the world's largest slave dealers.
+By the late 18th century, Britain was simultaneously the largest slave trader and centre of the largest abolitionist movement.
 William Wilberforce had written in his diary in 1787 that his great purpose in life was to suppress the slave trade before waging a 20-year fight on the industry.

-In 1807, Parliament passed the Slave Trade Act of 1807, which outlawed the international slave trade, but not slavery itself.
+Parliament passed the Slave Trade Act 1807 (47 Geo.
+3 Sess.
+1. c.
+36), which outlawed the international slave trade, but not slavery itself.
 The legislation was timed to coincide with the expected Act Prohibiting Importation of Slaves by the United States, Britain's chief rival in maritime commerce.
 This legislation imposed fines that did little to deter slave trade participants.
-Abolitionist Henry Brougham realised that trading had continued, and as a new MP successfully introduced the Slave Trade Felony Act 1811 which at last made the overseas slave trade a felony throughout the empire.
+Abolitionist Henry Brougham realized that trading had continued, and as a new MP successfully introduced the Slave Trade Felony Act 1811 (51 Geo.
+3. c.
+23) which at last made the overseas slave trade a felony throughout the empire.
 The Royal Navy established the West Africa Squadron to suppress the Atlantic slave trade by patrolling the coast of West Africa.
 It did suppress the slave trade, but did not stop it entirely.
 Between 1808 and 1860, the West Africa Squadron captured 1,600 slave ships and freed 150,000 Africans.
 They resettled many in Jamaica and the Bahamas.
 Britain also used its influence to coerce other countries to agree to treaties to end their slave trade and allow the Royal Navy to seize their slave ships.